CE954/Weatherbird/README.md

 weather info by search or by using the find location button.
 Also, design the dropdown menu (detailed report).

-- Monday: If I haven't already, I will work on animating the transitions from one display box to the next, as well as making sure the dropdown menu animation looks nice.
+- Monday: If I haven't already, I will start working on animating the transitions from one display box to the next, as well as making sure the dropdown menu animation looks nice.
 Start working on background animations for different weather conditions.
 Also, start working on location star/pin feature.
 Work on carousel